Table of Contents

-In one of our last articles, we already said that recently Amazon has begun to more strictly monitor seller accounts for TOS compliance.
-In many forums, sellers complain that Amazon has restricted them to contact their customers indefinitely for very vague reasons.
+In one of our last articles, we already said that recently Amazon has begun to more strictly monitor every Seller Central account for TOS compliance.
+In many forums, sellers complain that Amazon has restricted them from contacting buyers indefinitely for very vague reasons.
 And now, this review request feature, sanctioned by Amazon, brings even more suspicion.

 Due to this, Amazon has updated its communication guidelines to clarify the policies and confirm that no major changes have occurred.

 You can still use the Buyer-Seller messaging system and 3rd party services to send product and feedback requests.
 And you can still use the links to direct buyers to leave a review or feedback.

 At the same time, don’t forget the rules that must be strictly followed to comply with Amazon Terms of Service.
-We decided to briefly go over the main points disclosed in our article Temporarily restricted from initiating contact with buyers: How to Request Product Reviews Safely that you should avoid when messaging your buyers:
+We decided to briefly go over the main points disclosed in our article Temporarily restricted from initiating contact with buyers: How to Request Product Review Safely that you should avoid when messaging your buyers:

-- Any manipulation of reviews is prohibited.
+- Any manipulation of Amazon reviews is prohibited.
 That is, you cannot ask the buyer to leave only a positive review or to convince them to change a review.
 This includes requests to contact a seller in case of any problems with their order before leaving a review or any phrases such as “if you like your product, please leave a review.”

 - Offering discounts, coupon codes, gifts, or free items in exchange for reviews.
 Sometime in 2016, Amazon allowed sellers to offer free products or discounts in exchange for a review, but these times are long gone.
 Now for such an action, you can easily get account suspension.

 - Inserting certain links.
 Can you send a link to request a review on Amazon?
 Amazon rules prohibit the insertion of external links outside of Amazon or links to detailed product pages or storefronts in the messages.

 - Sending advertising or promotional messages.
-Communication with customers should be limited to their recent purchases.
-Sellers cannot advertise their other products, new items or send buyers to third-party websites, including the brand’s homepage.
+Communication with Amazon shoppers should be limited to their recent Amazon purchases.
+Sellers cannot advertise their other products, new items or send buyers to any third-party websites, including the brand’s homepage.